Need something taliored in a short time? We've got a plan for you.

 There is so much to love about LED light strips.
 They are an efficient, eco-friendly solution to your lighting needs.
 They provide a lot of variety in terms of color and size.
 Flexible LED light strips help you light unusual places where traditional sources of lighting simply cannot reach.
 And they allow you to be as creative as you want with your lighting projects.

 Imagine working on a DIY accent lighting project in your home with traditional sources of light.
 Harrowing isn’t it?
-Flexible LED tape lights take all that hassle away and help you realize your creative lighting dreams.
+However, buying and connecting LED strips take all that hassle away and help you realize your creative lighting dreams.

 Choosing flexible LED ribbon lights to light your space is a no-brainer.
 But now you have to install them.
 This may seem like a daunting task but it is fairly simple if you follow some basic steps.
 Read on to learn more about how to connect and install LED light strips.